Last updated on January 12, 2021

 - Affiliate software/network: Impact

 Canva’s affiliate landing page is satisfactory.
-An affiliate landing page is supposed to be informative, and Canva provides many details.
-Although it mentions the cookie period, it omits commission rates, which is a critical detail.
-Hopefully, Canva will update its page with more details.
+An affiliate landing page is supposed to be informative, and Canva provides critical details.
+It mentions the cookie duration, commission rate, and email address.
+The only item missing is an FAQ.

 Affiliates can earn fantastic commissions.
 Canva pays per sale (CPS) and per lead (CPL).
 Publishers can earn 25 percent ($30) on a Canva Pro annual subscription and 100 percent ($12.95) on a monthly subscription.
 Canva also pays $6.50 per subscription trial.

-The commission payout threshold is low.
-Impact issues payments when commissions exceed 50 USD or the local equivalent.
-Payouts are sent to the affiliate’s bank account.
+The commission payment threshold is low.
+Impact issues payments when earnings exceed 10 USD or the local equivalent.
+Affiliates receive payments to their bank and PayPal accounts.

 Canva’s advertising banners are appealing, straightforward, and come in different sizes.
 Affiliates will also like Canva’s animated and unique video advertisements.